Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 Electronic Fetal Monitor

 EFM comes with many disadvantages, including a very high rate of false indications of fetal distress.
-It has been shown to increase the risk of cesarean section without true medical indication.
-It does not decrease the risks to you or your baby.
+It has been shown to increase rates of cesarean section without true medical indication without improving outcomes for the mother or baby.

 In addition, such monitoring reduces the occurrence of 1:1 care.
 A single nurse is assigned to many mothers and watches the heart tone readings from a monitor in the nurse's station rather than maintaining face-to-face contact with each mother.
-This opens the door for true complications to arise in the even that the monitor malfunctions and given the fact that most complications in labor cannot be detected with this method.
+This opens the door for true complications to arise in the even that the monitor malfunctions.
+In addition, the most common childbirth complications, maternal hemorrhage and a baby that does not breathe on its own soon after birth, cannot be detected with this method.

 As with all ultrasound technologies used during pregnancy and birth, there is no long-term evidence to determine safety of an electronic fetal monitor, including duration and exposure levels to the high-frequency sound waves used.
 The animal research performed to date shows that such waves caused tissue damage in animals.
 More research is needed to provide adequate information on the risks and benefits of routine use during labor.